Where do cruise ships dock in Hilo (or tender) @ googlemaps Hilo Cruise Port

 A short walk away from Liliuokalani Park is the Waiakea Tsunami Memorial Clock (or Hilo clock), frozen in time by the great Tsunami of 1960.
 You can find more details about this terrifying event at the Pacific Tsunami museum in downtown Hilo.

 New England Puritan missionaries David and Sarah Lyman built a mission house at Hilo in 1839, and started work converting the native population to the Christian faith.
 Today the Mission house and adjacent Lyman Museum provide a fascinating insight into those turbulent years.
+The museum is situated on Haili St, a mile west of Liliuokalani Park.

 Anything you'd like to say about Hilo as a cruise destination?